cerbos/demo-graphql/README.md

 This project showcases using Cerbos inside of a GraphQL server.

-To enable batching of requests, the authorization calls are performed via a [dataloader](https://github.com/graphql/dataloader) instance which is configured per-request in the [GraphQL server context](/src/context.ts) and automatically adds in the principal information from the request.
+To enable batching of requests, the authorization calls are performed via a [dataloader](https://github.com/graphql/dataloader) instance which is configured per request in the [GraphQL server context](/src/context.ts) and automatically adds in the principal information from the request.

 ## Setup